rahulgopinath/rahulgopinath.github.io/_posts/2018-09-03-little-languages.markdown

 tags: sun
 ---

 This particular post was prompted by reading two papers.
 One, [a programming perl by Bentley](http://staff.um.edu.mt/afra1/seminar/little-languages.pdf) which recommends writing independent programs that accept their own little languages, and another by [Shivers](https://3e8.org/pub/scheme/doc/Universal%20Scripting%20Framework%20(Lambda%20as%20little%20language).pdf) which suggests that independent little languages are flawed, and one should instead go for embedding them in a larger general purpose language.
-What follows is experience in this matter.
+What follows is my experience in designing and developing two different languages, in different styles.

 ## CAT